cardano-foundation/cardano-rosetta/README.md

 build argument, and accessing cached build layers to reduce the initialization time.
 You can also build with local source by replacing the GitHub link with `.`

+Note: if you don’t specify `--build-arg USE_IOG_BINARY_CACHE=1`, you will actually be rebuilding our Haskell world from source (including several stages of the Glasgow Haskell Compiler).
+It’s bound to take a lot of time.

 ### Supported Architectures
 - `linux/amd64`
 - `linux/arm64`